Please note that this is a preliminary handbook and may be edited at any time!

 Emergency Communications Circumstances

 Such as snow, ice or other emergency conditions may make it necessary to delay or cancel school.
 In addition there may be other emergencies that arise which would make it impossible to open school, such as loss of electricity, heat or water.
-Where possible we will post closures on the school website by 7am on the day of a closure.
 Always be sure that the School has your most current emergency contact telephone numbers on file.
 Please contact the Head Teacher with any changes.

 SCHOOL LIFE Lost & Found

-Please label all uniforms, outerwear, and personal belongings.
+Please label all clothes, outerwear, and personal belongings.
 Young children often have difficulty keeping track of their belongings and sometimes fail to even recognize their own belongings.
-We keep a lost property box and the contents are normally displayed at the end of every half term or when parents attend school for an event.
-At the end of the school year, any remaining items may be donated to charity.

 School Uniform Policy

-Unisex: In line with Danish educational tradition, children are given a choice to wear what they choose.
-However dress up or sportswear is not acceptable during the normal school day.
-On outings and trips children are expected to wear official Dania T-shirts and Dania Sweat shirts.
+Unisex: In line with Scandinavian educational tradition, children are given a choice to wear what they choose.
+However dress up or sportswear is not acceptable during the normal school day except for Thursday when we have PE.

 Footwear: Pupils must be able to put on and take off their own shoes.
 If necessary, this may mean pupils wearing shoes that fasten with Velcro or buckles.
 No laces in Reception/Year1 please.

 Pupils will require separate clothes for PE and every Thursday join school in comfortable clothes and trainers.
 For Swimming bring a bag with towel, swimwear and goggles.
 Remember that long loose hair is not accepted in the pool.